Is there a relationship between AGN and star formation in IR-bright AGNs?: Introduction

+For optically selected AGNs, on the other hand, different correlations have also been observed.
+Positive correlations between \lagn, traced by [OIII] and [OI] lines, and single band far-IR luminosity (60, 90, 100\micron), have been observed in local ($z<$ 0.2), type 2 AGNs \citep{netzer09, matsuoka15}.
+For broad-line, optical type 1 quasars, \citet{rosario13b} noticed an overall lack of 60\micron-based SFR enhancement in AGN hosts at 0.3 $< z <$ 2.1, but recent studies found that this might vary with the level of star-formation.
+Up to $z\sim$ 3, SFR increases with increasing optical-based \lagn, [CIV] line-width, and SMBH mass for moderate star-forming AGNs \citep[SFR $\sim\,300\,\msun\,yr^{-1}$,][]{harris16}, but remains constant in starburst AGNs (SFR $> 1000\, \msun\,yr^{-1}$) with higher \lagn, Eddington ratio, and SMBH mass \citep{pitchford16}.

+Finally, selecting AGNs from star-forming galaxies, i.e. by IR flux or luminosity, has resulted in mainly positive correlations between BHAR and SFR regardless of AGN luminosity ($L_{\rm AGN} = 10^{43-47}\,\ergs$).
+This correlation exists in both X-ray selected star-forming AGNs with or without stacking the non-detections \citep{symeo11, chen13}, and in optical- or IR-selected star-forming AGNs \citep{chen15}.
+A positive correlation suggests two possible scenarios of AGN/SF coevolution: either a strong cold gas inflow is fueling the black hole accretion and galaxy \sf\ simultaneously, or a merger-triggered nuclear starburst with strong accretion during the early encounter \citep{hopkins12}.
+Recent work combining X-ray, optical and IR AGN selections did not find an AGN-SF (or BHAR-SFR) correlation, and observed SFR bias by the AGN selections, with IR AGNs being more star-forming than optical AGNs, and no SFR preference in X-ray selected AGNs \citep{azadi17}.

-Studies of various galaxy populations have found AGNs lying mostly along the star formation galaxies main sequence \citep[MS, e.g.][]{noeske07, elbaz07, elbaz11, panella09, rodighiero11}.
-Despite the general increase in SFR of the star forming galaxy main sequence (MS) towards higher $z$'s, AGNs reside mainly in MS hosts exhibiting SFR and stellar mass similar to those of inactive star forming galaxies in 0$< z <$3.
-A small fraction ($<$10\%) of AGNs show enhanced average SFR in their host galaxies \citep[e.g.][]{santini12, mullaney12a, rovilos12, rosario13a, rosario13b}.
-Moreover, positive correlations have been found between the \lx\ or BHAR and SFR regardless of AGN luminosity ($L_{\rm AGN} = 10^{43-47}$) \citep[e.g.][]{symeo11, rovilos12, chen13, chen15}, and between \lagn\ and circumnuclear SFR in local Seyfert galaxies \citep{diamondstanic12}.
-Recently, \citet{matsuoka15} investigated a large sample of optically selected type 2 AGNs at $z < 0.22$ and also found a positive linear correlation between infrared luminosity (\lir) based on $AKARI$ or $Herschel$ photometry and \lagn\ based on emission lines.
-A positive correlation suggests two possible scenarios of AGN/SF coevolution: either a strong cold gas inflow is fueling the black hole accretion and galaxy \sf\ simultaneously, or a merger-triggered nuclear starburst with strong accretion occurs during the early encounter \citep{hopkins12}.
+Regardless of how AGN samples were selected, studies of various galaxy populations have found AGNs lying mostly along the main sequence (MS) of star forming galaxies, within a relatively narrow range in the ratio of SFR to M${_*}$ \citep[e.g.][]{noeske07, elbaz07, elbaz11, panella09, rodighiero11, speagle14, stanley17}.
+Despite the general increase in SFR of the star-forming galaxy MS towards higher redshifts, AGNs reside mainly in MS hosts exhibiting SFR and stellar mass similar to those of inactive star forming galaxies in 0 $< z <$ 3.
+A small fraction ($<$10\%) of AGNs show enhanced average host SFR \citep[e.g.][]{santini12, mullaney12a, rovilos12, rosario13a, rosario13b}.
+A positive correlation has been found between \lagn\ and circumnuclear SFR in local Seyfert galaxies \citep{diamondstanic12, esquej14, garciagonzalez16}.
+Recent studies on long term BHAR indicates that the apparent parallel growth observed for BHs and host galaxies may be primarily due to a joint dependence on stellar mass, in that the average SFR and BHAR are both larger in higher-mass galaxies \citep{yang17}.